dinobertoli/dino-bertoli/Personal User Manual.md

 - In a peaceful environment (I know this is a funny contrast with how loud I am)
 - When I’m trying to solve a challenging problem with other people I trust and admire
 - Taking a doing approach to learning: letting me tinker and play with something will typically be the fastest route to me understanding it
-- In an orderly environment – my desk will typically be as neat as I can make it, and chaos makes me feel stressed
+- In an orderly physical environment – my desk (and virtual desktop!) will typically be as neat as I can make it.
+This comes from my belief that in order to embrace chaos in some domains, you need to have a foundation of order and structure in others
 # I can’t stand
 **Negativity.** Identifying problems is fine, and important, I just react better to this being part of a process towards finding a solution rather than an exercise in complaining.